robinmaypanpan/grocerylist/README.md

 In order to build this application, you're going to need a few things setup in your environment.
 ## Tools to download
 - [Node 14](https://nodejs.org/en/) - First you need to make sure you install a version of node version 14.
 [I recommend using nvm](https://github.com/nvm-sh/nvm) so that you can change your environment version easily.
 - [Postgres](https://www.postgresql.org) - You will need to have access to a postgres server in order to run this.
 You can setup any username or database you want, but make sure to put that information in the `.env` file.
-You can check out `.env.example` for a sample `.env` file.
+You can check out `.env.example` for information on how to do this..
 - [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) - You need the Heroku CLI to run the local server, as well as work with any dev hosting you may want to host.
+Among the other things this does, when you run `heroku local` it accesses the local `.env` file for information about your database configuration.

 ## Run the app
-1. `yarn` - Update your depenedencies
+1. `yarn` - Update your depenedencies.
+You should do this every time you pull from github.
 2. `heroku local` - Run the server.
-This hosts the backend
+This hosts the backend.
-3. `yarn dev` - Host a hot reloading version of the React client app
+3. `yarn dev` - Host a hot reloading version of the React client app.

 # Technologies
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).